crazytruth/insanic/docs/source/insanic/authentication_and_permissions.rst

     `Django-REST-Framework's Permissions`_ pattern
     was referenced for this implementation.

-Insanic takes `Sanic's Class-Based Views`_ and modifies them to handle authentication and check for permissions.
+Insanic takes `Sanic's Class-Based Views`_ and extends it to handle authentication and check for permissions.

-To register authentication and permissions, we must first create or use the general authentication and permission provided by Insanic.
+To register authentication and permissions, we must first create or use the general authentication and permissions provided by Insanic.

 Insanic only provides :code:`JWT` authentication because it is most suitable for microservices.
 Session based implementations require state and synchronizing states across services introduces complexity.
 You might wonder, what about verifying if the token with its respective key requires state?
-One of the better practices, in my opinion, is to have an API Gateway that will handle the JWT verification for you.
+In my humble opinion, one of the better practices, is to have an API Gateway that will handle the JWT verification for you.
+This way you don't need to verify the request in the application, and only use the JWT payload for creating request context.

 Views